-- PI and Research Director Advanced Manufacturing Supply Chain Initiative (AMSCI) project (2014–18).
-Project REMEDIES (£23m) aims to reconfigure medicines’ end-to end supply chains.
-Dr Srai initiated and leads the research in this 23-partner consortium, involving academic, industrial and institutional partners, across the pharmaceutical supply chain.
+- PI and Research Director - Advanced Manufacturing Supply Chain Initiative (AMSCI) project (2014–18).
+Project REMEDIES (£23m) aims to reconfigure medicines’ end-to-end supply chains.
+Dr Srai initiated and led the research in this 23-partner consortium, involving academic, industrial and institutional partners, across the pharmaceutical supply chain.

 - CoI and workpackage lead: EPSRC Renewable Chemical Feedstocks on Supply Network Design (2013–8): interdisciplinary research programme evaluating the feasibility of using renewable feedstocks (terpenes) to the chemical and pharmaceutical industries.

 Research findings are disseminated to industry through leading practice and policy channels including: UNCTAD Annual Investment reports; World Economic Forum Davos briefs on The Future of Advanced Manufacturing and Production; Cambridge Research Horizons; The Manufacturer.

 Numerous keynote/panel chair contributions (incl.
 EEF 2015, EurOMA 2016/7, POMS 2018, Swedish OM 2014/19) and (MIT 2015, Pharma Integrates 2017/19), AIChemE (2021), European Decision Sciences Institute (2021).

 (For a more complete list of Dr Srai's academic publications click here)